Urban Secondary Education for Grades 5-12 Licensure

 - EDU 430 Historical and Cultural Foundations of Urban Education

 - EDU 435 Teaching ELL Students in Content Area Classrooms

-In addition to required education courses for licensure (above and below), teacher candidates must complete course work in the specific content areas in which they will be licensed to teach after they have completed most of the other coursework required for their content major.
+In addition to required Professional Education courses for licensure listed above, teacher candidates must complete methods course work in the specific content areas in which they will be licensed to teach after they have completed most of the other coursework required for their content major.
 The links below will go to the major requirements:

-- BS in Life Sciences Teaching for students pursuing life sciences with general science licensure, including the following content methods courses:
+- Major Courses for BS in Life Sciences Teaching for students pursuing life sciences with general science licensure, including the following content methods courses:

-- BS in Mathematics Teaching for students pursuing mathematics licensure, including the following content methods courses:
+- Major Courses for BS in Mathematics Teaching for students pursuing mathematics licensure, including the following content methods courses:

-- BS in Social Studies Teaching for students pursuing social studies licensure and the following content methods course:
+- Major Courses for BS in Social Studies Teaching for students pursuing social studies licensure and the following content methods course:

 Student Teaching (8 credits, 12 weeks full-time)

 Teacher Candidates must notify the Field Experience Coordinator two semesters prior to doing their student teaching.
 They must also submit a student teaching application packet.